sahwar/erdlowe-gtk-theme/README.md

   - Post something in [issues tab](https://github.com/DarthWound/erdlowe-theme/issues).
 Issues strictly regarding Materia must be reported on [it's own page](https://github.com/nana-4/materia-theme/issues).

 - **How to contribute?**
-  - I usually don't accept pull requests, but I accept contributions that I inject later.
-Of course you're credited.
+  - Please, no pull requests, post contributions in [issues tab](https://github.com/DarthWound/erdlowe-theme/issues) so I can inject them later.
+Of course you'll be credited.

 - **Why not include other desktops?**
   - It requires a lot of work and I don't have that much spare time.
 Maybe later :-)